Teacher Training Events & Open Days

 Given current social distancing guidelines, we have adapted our interview process to be conducted remotely, still incorporating the presentation and interview, but with the planning and written tasks issued prior to our virtual meeting.

 Candidates offered a place:

 If candidates are offered a place they will be asked to spend some time preparing for the course.
-All candidates are told that it will be a challenging year when they are offered a place, but they are given a considerable amount of individual support from the course tutors, link tutors and mentors either in centre or school based training.
+The PGCE year will be a challenging one, but successful candidates will receive considerable support from Expert Colleagues and Workshop Leaders, Link Tutors and Mentors.
 The demands made on each trainee are high, and we have a reputation for training good teachers, especially in the City of Portsmouth.
 This is a reputation we are proud of.
 Our demands require a very high level of commitment from all the applicants who want to consider joining us.